khrlanaam/Stack-Stuck/README.md

 # ReadZone

-ReadZone is a web-based Digital Library Management System that helps users browse, search, and borrow books while providing administrators with tools to manage books, categories, and borrowing records.
-Built using React, Express.js, and MySQL.
+ReadZone is a web-based Digital Library Management System that enables users to browse, search, and borrow books while providing administrators with tools to manage books, categories, and borrowing records.
+The application is built with React, Express.js, and MySQL.

-## Key Features
+## Features

 ### User
-- Register, Login & Logout
+- Register, Login, and Logout
 - Browse Books
 - Search Books
 - View Books by Category